Attended vs. Unattended RPA

 This past February I was fortunate to be invited to attend a lecture by Professor Al Naqvi, the CEO of the American Institute of Artificial Intelligence.
 Dr. Naqvi is a distinguished researcher and lecturer regarding AI and has published several books about Enterprise AI with an approach that encompasses; behavioral finance, game theory, complex adaptive systems and integrated business transformation.
-The Topic of his talk was the important role Robotic Process Automation (RPA) has in the future of enabling organizations to introduce and incorporate Artificial Intelligence (AI) solutions.
+The Topic of his talk was the important role Robotic Process Automation (RPA) and software robots have in the future of enabling organizations to incorporate AI solutions.
 In his lecture he presented the natural science concept of the human brain consisting of three levels; the hindbrain, midbrain and forebrain in order to discuss the relationship between business processes, RPA and AI, respectively.
-I am writing this article to build on that analogy and to discuss the importance and future of connected-RPA in Enterprise design and delivery of AI.
+I am writing this article to build on that analogy and to discuss the importance and future of RPA based automation in Enterprise design, automating processes and delivery of AI.

 The forebrain represents the higher intellectual functions of an organization.
 A place where innovation, analytics and other freeform reasoning take place.
 It is here where new business cases are developed, leading to new use cases, which will drive the behavior and activity of the entire enterprise.
 Artificial Intelligence and other adaptive learning solutions are adopted to increase the capabilities of the entire organization.
 Thoughts around the "art of the possible" and the new metrics to for new processes originate in this sphere.
 The challenge of the forebrain in creating concepts and processing data is how to transform those insights into action.
 These functions are carried out by Key stakeholders in business services and corporate governance, Subject Matter Experts in those areas and the increasing array of Artificial Intelligence services employed by an enterprise.